demisto/content/Packs/CommonScripts/Scripts/MapValuesTransformer/README.md

 # MapValuesTransformer

-This transformer script takes the input value and translates it based on 2 list arguments.
+This transformer script takes the input value and translates it based on two list arguments.

-The script that takes 2 arguments:
+The script that takes two arguments:

 `input_values` and `mapped_values`

-Both arguments are comma separated values.
+Both arguments are comma-separated values.
 The total number of values for each input must be the same.
 For example:

 `input_values = "1,2,3,4"`